Here you'll learn about why you should share your birth story and how to write your birth story.

 Birth stories range from people having the birth they desired to made for TV dramas.
 We've shared stories like giving birth with the flu and women not even knowing they are pregnant until going into labor on the Plus Size Birth blog.
 Once again, all birth stories matter!

-I encourage you to share your birth story be it in private with a loved one, or written up to share publically.
+I encourage you to share your birth story be it in private with a loved one or written up to share publically on a blog.
 At the very least, write your birth story down.
-You'll be amazed all you'll remember even if it happened more than 30 years ago
+You'll be amazed all you'll remember even if it happened more than 30 years ago.

-There have been accounts of women with Alzheimer's not remembering their children's names but being able to recall their births in incredible detail.
+There have been stories of women with Alzheimer's not remembering their children's names but being able to recall their births in incredible detail.
 How amazing is that?
 Birth stories are powerful!

 Why do you feel it's important that people share their birth story?

 Birth is so unpredictable and as we learn from hearing such a variety of birth stories on the podcast—every birth is different.
 It's helpful to women to hear all of the ways that birth can unfold.
 Hearing it directly from the moms that experienced those births allows us to discuss their whole journey from that first moment they found out they were pregnant to hearing that first cry to their struggles and triumphs with things like breastfeeding and sleepless nights.